dimitri-yatsenko/datajoint-book/book/00-introduction/00-purpose.md

 This book provides the skills to transform research operations: from fragile scripts to robust, queryable, collaborative systems.
 Not because you need enterprise-scale infrastructure, but because clear thinking and good design make science better.

-## Who This Book Is For

-Scientists and engineers working with data-intensive research—neuroscience, machine learning, bioinformatics, or any field where data complexity demands rigor.
-We assume you know Python but have never touched databases.
-By the end, you'll be fluent in both DataJoint and SQL.

 ## DataJoint and SQL: Two Languages, One Foundation